Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: Preliminaries

 If we require that Bob cannot signal his input choice ($y$ or $y'$) to Alice, then her marginal probabilities must satisfy

 We refer to $\vec{P}$ satisfying~\cref{eq:Bob_OWNS} as being OWNS from Alice to Bob, and we denote the set of such correlations accordingly by $\NSnotAtoB$.

 The set $\NS$ of (two-way) no-signaling (NS) correlations, defined by~\cref{Eq:NS}, is the intersection of the two OWNS sets $\NSnotAtoB$ and $\NSnotBtoA$.
 Originally, the NS conditions of~\cref{Eq:NS} were inspired by the notion of relativistic causality from special relativity~\cite{Popescu:FP:1994}, which prohibits a causal influence between spacelike separated parties.
-In our work, we provide an alternative interpretation of the NS conditions in the context of measurement cross-talk effects: if there is no unintended cross-talk between the qubits, the choice of measurement basis on one qubit will have no impact on the marginal measurement statistics of any other qubit.
+In our work, we provide an alternative interpretation of the NS conditions in the context of measurement cross-talk effects: if there is no unintended measurement cross-talk between the qubits, the choice of measurement basis on one qubit will have no impact on the marginal measurement statistics of any other qubit.
 In this case, the NS conditions of \cref{Eq:NS} follow.
-In other words, the violation of any constraint from \cref{Eq:NS} is a signature of cross-talks.
+In other words, the violation of any constraint from \cref{Eq:NS} is a signature of measurement cross-talks, modulo the assumption mentioned in the Introduction.

 In a Bell test, we are also often interested in two particular subsets of $\NS$: the set $\L$ of (Bell-)local~\cite{Brunner2014:RMP} correlations and the set $\Q$ of quantum correlations.
-We have $\vecP \in \L$ if there exists an LHV $\lambda$ satisyfing a normalized distribution $p(\lambda)\ge 0$ and local deterministic response functions $P_A(a|x,\lambda), P_A(b|y,\lambda)=0,1$ with $\sum_a P_A(a|x, \lambda) = 1 = \sum_b P_B(b|y,\lambda)$ such that for all $a,b,x,y$, we can write~\cite{Bell64,Brunner2014:RMP}
+We have $\vecP \in \L$ if there exists an LHV $\lambda$ satisyfing a normalized distribution $p(\lambda)\ge 0$ and local deterministic response functions $P_A(a|x,\lambda), P_B(b|y,\lambda)=0,1$ with $\sum_a P_A(a|x, \lambda) = 1 = \sum_b P_B(b|y,\lambda)$ such that for all $a,b,x,y$, we can write~\cite{Bell64,Brunner2014:RMP}

 Otherwise, we say that $\vecP$ is (Bell-)nonlocal.
 Meanwhile, we have $\vecP \in \Q$ if it can be obtained from local measurements performed by Alice and Bob on a shared quantum state $\rho_{AB}$, then Born's rule dictates that